singh1114/best/_posts/2020-04-05-practical-approach-to-tree-pruning-using-sklearn.md

 ---
 {% include lazyload.html image_src="https://i.ibb.co/XWMPn8d/Main-Images-2-1.png" image_alt="Practical approach to tree pruning using sklearn" image_title="Practical approach to tree pruning using sklearn" %}

-As we have already discussed in the [regression tree post](https://ranvir.xyz/blog/guide-to-decision-regression-trees/) that simple tree prediction can lead to a model which overfits the data and produce bad results with the test data.
-Tree Pruning is the way to reduce the overfitting by creating smaller trees.
+As we have already discussed in the [regression tree post](https://ranvir.xyz/blog/guide-to-decision-regression-trees/) that a simple tree prediction can lead to a model which overfits the data and produce bad results with the test data.
+Tree Pruning is the way to reduce overfitting by creating smaller trees.

 Tree Pruning isn't only used for regression trees.
 We also make use of it in the [classification trees](https://ranvir.xyz/blog/decision-tree-algorithms-machine-learning/#classification-trees) as well.